pabheto/SEOPostifier/wordpress-instance/wp-content/plugins/seo-postifier/README.txt

 = Is the plugin compatible with other SEO plugins? =

-Yes, SEO Postifier works alongside other SEO plugins.
-The generated content is optimized for search engines and can be further enhanced with your preferred SEO plugin.
+Yes, SEO Postifier works alongside other SEO plugins and automatically integrates with them.
+When you create a draft, the plugin automatically fills in:
+* **Main keyword/Focus keyword** for Yoast SEO, RankMath, and All in One SEO
+* **Meta title** from your post title
+* **Meta description** from your post excerpt

+Supported SEO plugins:
+* Yoast SEO
+* RankMath
+* All in One SEO

+= Can I reload the post architecture suggestions? =

+Yes!
+After viewing the AI-generated suggestions for your post structure, you can click the "Reload Suggestions" button to generate new suggestions if you're not satisfied with the initial options.

 == Screenshots ==